Social skills and autism spectrum disorder (ASD)

 - problem-solving skills – for example, dealing with conflict or making decisions in a social situation.

-Strategies for developing social skills
+Strategies for developing social skills in children with autism spectrum disorder

 It isn’t easy for children with autism spectrum disorder (ASD) to learn social skills, but you can use the strategies below to help your child.